 Examination of the interactions that organisms have with one another and their physical environment.
 Students study classic ecological principles used to understand the behavior, physiology, distribution, and abundance of plants and animals.
+Prerequisite: Previous lab science course.
 (Lab fee.
 Science with lab)